Venryx/LucidLink/README.md

 3) Ensure prerequisite npm modules are installed: react-native-cli
 4) Ensure a virtual Android device is set up in Genymotion (which uses VirtualBox), with Android 5.0 or later.

-### Install and compile (and run in Android emulator)
+### Install

 1) Clone this repo to your computer using git.
 (I use the TortoiseGit ui)
 2) Open CMD in "Main" folder, and run "npm install".

+### Compile and run

-3) Start up the virtual Android device.
+1) Start up the virtual Android device.
-4) Open CMD in "Main" folder, and run "react-native run-android".
+2) Open CMD in "Main" folder, and run "react-native run-android".

-### Modify and compile (and see changes in Android emulator)
+### Making changes

-1) Open project in editor
-. . .
-A) For changes to the JS (ui), open files in "Main/Source".
+* For changes to the JS (ui), edit the files in "Main/Source".
 (I use the Atom text editor)
-. . .
-B) For changes to the Java, open files in "Main/android/app/src".
+* For changes to the Java, edit the files in "Main/android/app/src".
 (I use Android Studio)
-2) Make changes.
-3) Ensure the virtual Android device is running.
-4) Open CMD in "Main" folder, and run "react-native run-android".
-This will push the updated app to the Android emulator.

 ### External folders